pyRiemann/pyRiemann-qiskit/paper.md

 ## Support for convex optimization problem

-`pyRiemann-qiskit` supports [docplex](http://ibmdecisionoptimization.github.io/docplex-doc/mp/index.html) specification for the definition of convex optimization problem.
-In particular, this is usefull in the two situations:
+`pyRiemann-qiskit` supports [docplex](http://ibmdecisionoptimization.github.io/docplex-doc/mp/index.html) for the definition of convex optimization problem.
+In particular, this is usefull in these two situations:
 - computing the barycenter of covariance matrices, i.e the covariance matrix which is at minimum distances of all inputs.
 - determing the class prototype which is at minimum distance of a trial, which we can define as a quadratic optimization problem [e.g. ].